tenoob/Sementic-Segmentation/README.md

 - Experiment Tracking: MLflow
 - Model Versioning and Comparison: DagsHub
 - Deployment Platform: Streamlit

+## Performance
+-  On an image of size (256,256,3) the model takes ~ 65ms to make a prediction
+-  the same image of size (256,256,3) takes ~ 2 sec to give results when using StreamLit app

 This project provides a starting point for using U-Net models for image segmentation with experiment tracking, model comparison, and deployment using Streamlit.
 Feel free to adapt and extend this codebase for your specific image segmentation tasks.